therafibhuiyan/SQL-Command-Generator/README.md

 The SQL Command Generator is a web application that allows users to dynamically generate SQL commands for creating tables in a database.
 It simplifies the process of creating tables by providing a user-friendly interface for defining table names, database names, and custom columns.

+## Use Online

+Check out the [live demo](https://muntasirarafat.github.io/SQL-Command-Generator/) to see the SQL Command Generator in action.

 ## Features

 - **Easy-to-Use Interface:** Simple and intuitive UI for entering table and database names, as well as adding custom columns.